Skip to main content

 When do I need orthodontic treatment prior to getting implants?

 If you’ve been missing one or more teeth for a long time, it’s possible that your remaining teeth have slowly drifted into the gaps where your missing teeth once were.
 In severe cases, this shifting can make it difficult to install dental implants.
-Orthodontic treatment can reverse this shift and move your teeth back into their natural position.
+Orthodontic treatment such as braces can reverse this shift and move your teeth back into their natural position.
 Braces are fitted in such a way to widen the gap where your missing tooth is and make room for the implant.

 Can I do the orthodontic treatment later?